balapriyac/data-science-tutorials/data-analytics-stack/README.md

 ## What It Does

 - Creates realistic e-commerce dataset (50K orders)
-- Saves as Parquet files (8-10x smaller than CSV)
+- Saves as Parquet files
-- Queries with DuckDB (10-100x faster than pandas)
+- Queries with DuckDB
 - Shows compression, joins, aggregations, performance comparisons

 ## Files